TokMem: One-Token Procedural Memory for Large Language Models: Introduction

+We propose One-\textbf{Tok}en Procedural \textbf{Mem}ory (\textbf{TokMem}), a modular framework that encodes task procedures into compact, trainable tokens while maintaining a frozen LLM backbone.
+Here, a \textit{procedure} refers to a reusable context--response mapping that captures a specific task behavior; the terminology is inspired by physiological research~\citep{anderson1998atomic}, which posits procedural knowledge as a compiled form of skill that is more efficient than the slow interpretation of facts.
+Unlike factual knowledge that can be expressed in plain text, procedural knowledge (e.g., riding a bicycle) is often more nuanced and sophisticated.

-We propose \textbf{Tok}enized \textbf{Mem}ory (\textbf{TokMem}), an explicit form of procedural memory that encodes recurring procedures as compact, trainable tokens while keeping the backbone frozen.
-Each memory token serves both as an address to a procedure and as a control signal that steer generation, enabling targeted behavior with constant-size overhead.
-Specifically, rather than front-loading procedures as long prompts, TokMem integrates memory tokens directly into the generation process.
-As shown in Figure~\ref{fig:tokmem diagram}b, memory tokens can be invoked and chained across stages: after producing one response segment, the model retrieves the next relevant token, which conditions the next stage, enabling the composition of multi-step behaviors such as parsing, searching, and formatting.
+In TokMem, a memory bank stores learned procedures (Figure~\ref{fig:tokmem diagram}a), where each memory token serves both as an index to a procedure and as a control signal that steers generation, allowing the model to execute targeted tasks with constant-size overhead regardless of the procedure's complexity.
+Rather than front-loading procedures as long prompts, TokMem integrates memory tokens directly into the generation process by recalling them on demand at each stage.
+As illustrated in Figure~\ref{fig:tokmem diagram}b, TokMem supports multi-step workflows by sequentially recalls procedure tokens such as parsing, searching, and formatting; after the model completes a specific segment of the response, it retrieves the next relevant token to condition the following stage, allowing for modular task composition.

-A key advantage of TokMem is that its memory tokens are parameter-isolated from the backbone.
-This design ensures that the learned procedural knowledge is fully stored in dedicated tokens, allowing new procedures to be added without interfering with existing ones.
-TokMem thus naturally supports continual learning, where the model can accumulate procedural skills over time while preserving stability.
-This capability mirrors human procedural memory, where skills are gradually acquired through practice and later invoked by contextual cues~\citep{anderson1998atomic}.
-In this way, TokMem enables both efficient learning and continual expansion of procedural knowledge.
+A key advantage of TokMem is that its memory tokens are parameter-isolated from the backbone LLM.
+Because each procedure is distilled into its own dedicated token, new skills can be added without interfering with or degrading existing ones.
+This isolation naturally supports continual learning, enabling the model to accumulate procedural skills over time while remaining stable.
+This mirrors human procedural memory, where skills are gradually acquired through practice and later invoked by contextual cues~\citep{anderson1998atomic}.
+Overall, TokMem enables efficient learning and continual expansion of procedural knowledge.